snarfed/oauth-dropins/README.md

 This HTTP request handler class redirects you to an OAuth-enabled site so it can ask the user to grant your app permission.
 It has two useful methods:

-- `to(callback_path)` is a factory method that returns a request handler class you can use in a WSGI application.
+- `to(callback_path, scopes=None)` is a factory method that returns a request handler class you can use in a WSGI application.
 The argument should be the path mapped to [`CallbackHandler`](#callbackhandler) in your application.
 This also usually needs to match the callback URL in your app's configuration on the destination site.

+  If you want to add OAuth scopes beyond the default one(s) needed for login, you can pass them to the `scopes` kwarg as a string or sequence of strings.
+  This is currently supported with Facebook, Google+, Blogger, and Instagram.

 - `redirect_url(state=None)` returns the URL to redirect to at the destination site to initiate the OAuth flow. `StartHandler` will redirect here